astry-ec/API_Documentation_JSONPlaceHolder/API_Documentation.md

 https://jsonplaceholder.typicode.com
 ```

-The User Data API allows external applications to retrieve user profile information from the system.
+The User Data API allows external applications to retrieve user profile information from the system of **ABC Blogging Website**.
 It can be used by other applications to display user details, sync customer records, or validate user information.

 The API returns data in JSON format and is intended for integration with web applications, reporting tools, and internal business systems.